 - In the case of an emergency call, the intake coordinator will gather information to determine whether you are in imminent danger.
 If it is an emergency, you will be referred to your local emergency room or 911 for immediate assistance and to ensure you receive the appropriate higher level of care.
 Otherwise, you will be registered and scheduled for the first available and mutually agreeable initial appointment with The Light Program.

 - At the scheduled time and date, log into our BlueJeans video conferencing system with the login information emailed to you by the admissions team.

 - In order to complete the assessment, you will need access to reliable internet, a front-facing camera, and a working email address to receive consents and telehealth links.
 A smart phone (iPhone, Android, etc.) can be used.
-If you do not have internet, Comcast is offering 2 months of Free High Speed Internet if you apply before April 30th.

 - During the LOCA, an experienced clinician will work with you to determine the level of care necessary to achieve their treatment goals.

 - LOCAs take approximately 1 hour 30 minutes to complete.

 - A Light Program admissions professional will verify that treatment services are covered by your insurance provider during the assessment process.

 - If a completed assessment indicates that you should pursue outpatient (OP), intensive outpatient (IOP), or partial hospitalization (PHP) treatment with The Light Program, we can admit within 24-48 hours, or potentially the same day, depending on the next scheduled session day.

 - If our assessment determines that you require a higher level of care than we offer, we will refer you to our network of trusted partners.

 Any professional referrals to outside treatment centers or community resources that come about as a result of the assessment are based on your identified needs and best interests.